John P. Cunha, DO, FACOEP

 What causes pitting edema by heavy loss of protein in the urine?

-In this situation, the people have normal or fairly normal kidney function.
+In this situation, the people have a problem with kidney function due to a filtration problem involving proteins.
+Proteins spills through the kidney and into the urine.
 The heavy loss of protein in the urine (over 3.0 grams per day) with its accompanying edema is termed the nephrotic syndrome.
 Nephrotic syndrome results in a reduction in the concentration of albumin in the blood (hypoalbuminemia).
 Since albumin helps to maintain blood volume in the blood vessels, a reduction of fluid in the blood vessels occurs.
 The kidneys then register that there is depletion of blood volume and attempt to retain salt.
 Consequently, fluid moves into the interstitial spaces causing pitting edema.

 The treatment of fluid retention in these people is to reduce the loss of protein into the urine and to restrict salt in the diet.
 The loss of protein in the urine may be reduced by the use of ACE inhibitors (angiotensin-converting enzyme inhibitors) and angiotensin receptor blockers (ARB's).
 Both categories of drugs, which ordinarily are used to lower blood pressure, prompt the kidneys to reduce the loss of protein into the urine.

 ACE inhibitor drugs include: